 Egoism knows how to put everything to use for its own ends, even kindliness.
 ‘Self-interest,’ as La Rochefoucauld says, ‘speaks all sorts of tongues, and plays all sorts of roles, even that of disinterestedness.’

 Setbacks don’t make us better, but train us to push our schemes with more guile or more force.
-Some trials seem to improve us because they damp down the high spirits which would flash out in random delinquency, and some cow us into good works and blanch us to a whitened righteousness.
+Some trials seem to improve us because they damp down the high spirits which would flash out in random delinquency.
+And some trials cow us into good works and blanch us to a whitened righteousness.

 The victims of one genocide volunteer as the expert perpetrators of the next.
 The bullied don’t dream of a paradise in which no one is bullied but of the day when they will get the chance to bully their persecutors in revenge.
 ‘Those to whom evil is done,’ wrote Auden, ‘do evil in return.’

 You need more fortitude to deal with clear fortune and wealth than with cloudy fortune and want, say the fortunate and wealthy.
 Sweet are the uses of other people’s adversity.
-It may take more virtue to bear prosperity than tribulation, but only when the prosperity is the property of someone else.
+It may take more virtue to bear prosperity than tribulation, but only when the prosperity belongs to someone else.

 I lack the sage self-mastery which would warn me to duck the punches of misfortune.
 So I need to strive for the grudging self-government which helps me to bear them.
 We have to learn to bear up under brute pains, since we can’t hold out against the lure of our brute desires.
-We grow hardened to everything save our own cravings, which we are too soft to resist.
+I grow hardened to everything save my own cravings, which I’m too soft to resist.

 We can change the world more easily than our own will.
-Some people do all they can to control the world outside them, since they are too weak to defeat their own urge to dominate it.
+Some people do all they can to control events, since they are too weak to defeat their own urge to dominate them.

-We let ourselves be bullied by our own ambitions as much as we use them to try to bully others.
+We let our own ambitions bully us as much as we use them to try to bully others.
 We are strong enough to hack our way to what we want, but we are so weak that we need to.
-We will stop at nothing to feed fat our overweening desires, because we’re loath to do the least thing to bridle them.
+And we’ll stop at nothing to feed fat our overweening desires, because we’re loath to do the least thing to bridle them.
 We owe our sterile enterprises to our lack of self-restraint, and so we have to slave to pay off the arrears by decades of strict self-discipline.

 Many temperate people don’t learn to restrain themselves, but merely to dodge the provocations which would rob them of their self-restraint.

-Some people try to control themselves by concealing themselves.
+Some people pretend to control their compulsions by concealing them.
 They manage to seem mature by learning to hide how childish they are.
 They have rigged out their own immaturity with the gear that’s tailored to master the world’s immaturity.